 There has been a lot written about using an air gun for a SHTF situation.
 Which caliber to use, the type of air gun, cost of ammo and so on and so on.

 Well, after reading all those articles and doing some deep thinking, I came up with what I think is the best type of air gun for SHTF that will serve you the best.
-Now this is not a must have.
-You must weigh you own needs want’s and physical ability to find the air gun that suits you best.
+Now, this is not a must-have.
+You must weigh your own needs want’s and physical ability to find the air gun that suits you best.
 Those are the factors that will help you make the right choice.

 Factors to consider before purchasing an air gun for SHTF

 A factor that most people don’t understand is that when your using an air gun to hunt is a difference between an air gun and a powder burner.
 Both an air gun and powder burner depend on energy to take down game.
 The difference is how this energy is delivered.

 A powder burner does this by a combination of mass (bullet weight + velocity) to transfer a large amount of energy to game to take it down.
 Heavier bullets and greater velocity allow you to take down large game at distances over 100 yards and depending on the size of the game, out to 1000 yards.
 This creates a large wound cavity with hyodrostatic shock causing damage to the tissue and taking down the game animal.

 An air gun depends more on penetration than shock to the game to take it down.
 The energy used to do this is measured in foot pounds.
 The higher the foot pounds the greater your ability to take game down will be.
 There are two main types of air guns that should be considered for a survival situation; break barrel or PCP.